RaphaelBecquart/IJM-internship/README.md

 # on the original image with a radius of 0.5 (sigma1)
 # on the original image with a radius of 5 (sigma2)

-#Then subtract image created sigma1 with images created with sigma2 (Process -> Image Calculator...)
+#Then subtract image created with sigma1 with image created with sigma2 (Process -> Image Calculator...)

 ## Step 2: Perform an adaptive thresholding approach

 Otsu, 1979
-Otsu_treshold -> implementé dans ImageJ:
+Otsu_treshold -> implemented in ImageJ:
 https://imagej.nih.gov/ij/plugins/otsu-thresholding.html
 download .JAR file and put it in the plugin folder of Fiji

 To apply it
 Plugins -> Filters -> Otsu Tresholding

-Then I should perform filters to remove too big and too small objects
+Then I should perform filters to remove objects that are too big and too small.

 ---------------------------------------------------------------------

-## Pour la rectification de l'angle des centrioles
+## Centriole reorientation